 Latinas Unidas de Harvard College is committed to creating an environment that promotes Latina leadership and empowerment.
 LU connects accomplished Latinas with their cultural hermanas, while continuously contributing to an increasingly diverse and talented workplace.

-The LEAD Conference 2019 theme is: Leaving a Legacy.
+The LEAD Conference 2020 theme is: coming soon

 Not pictured: Jessica Herrera, Valentina Gutiérrez, and Maribel Nava